SamoraHunter/ensemble_genetic_algorithm/docs/source/docs_wiki/Genetic_Algorithm_Deep_Dive.md

 To create the next generation, the algorithm selects "parents" from the current population.
 Individuals with higher fitness are more likely to be chosen.
 This project uses **Tournament Selection**:

 1. A small, random subset of individuals is selected from the population (the size of this subset is the `tournament_size`).
 2. The individual with the best fitness within that small group is chosen as a parent.
+This is controlled by the `t_size` parameter in your configuration.
 3. This process is repeated until enough parents are selected to create the next generation.

 ### 4. Crossover (Creating Offspring)